-Mobility scooters can be handy or essential forms of transportation for individuals with a wide range of needs and mobility scooter bags help you easily carry your stuff.
+Mobility boot scooters can be handy or essential forms of transportation for individuals with a wide range of needs and mobility scooter bags help you easily carry your stuff.

 These small motorised vehicles are suitable for use in a wide variety of environments and scenarios – from popping down to the shops to making your way around a museum or town centre.